rainforestapp/rf-stylez/README.md

 # RF Stylez 😎

-This is a place for style configurations for Rainforest code.
+This is a place for style configurations for [Rainforest QA](https://www.rainforestqa.com/about/) code.

 ### Releasing